 - 5 Recession-Proof Stocks

 - How to Beat the Market

-George Budwell has no position in any of the stocks mentioned.
+Keith Speights owns shares of AbbVie, Gilead Sciences, and Vertex Pharmaceuticals.
 The Motley Fool owns shares of and recommends Gilead Sciences.
+The Motley Fool owns shares of CRISPR Therapeutics.
 The Motley Fool recommends Vertex Pharmaceuticals.
 The Motley Fool has a disclosure policy.